MicrosoftDocs/linux/docs/packages.md

 - [Request a feature](https://github.com/microsoft/linux-package-repositories/issues/new?assignees=&labels=enhancement&template=request-a-feature.md): Request a new feature or enhancement to the PMC service.

 - [Report a security vulnerability](https://github.com/microsoft/linux-package-repositories/security/policy): Help us to identify any potential security vulnerabilities by reviewing our security policy and reporting any issues.

-## Production and MsSQL server repositories

-- **prods** - Production repositories (e.g. Ubuntu, Fedora, RHEL, etc.) are designated for packages intended to be used in production.
-These packages are commercially supported by Microsoft under the terms of the applicable support agreement or program that you have with Microsoft.
-The prod repositories can be located via hierarchical folder structure (e.g. https://packages.microsoft.com/fedora/36/prod/).
-- **mssql-server** -  These repositories contain packages for Microsoft SQL Server on Linux - See also: SQL Server on Linux.

-TO-DO: I don't understand this section or why these two categories of separation in the repository exists or are important to call out.
-Is this still relevant?
-If so, can we offer more context?

-## License terms

-Packages in the Linux software repositories are subject to the license terms located in the packages.
-Please read the license terms prior to using the package.
-Your installation and use of the package constitutes your acceptance of these terms.
-If you do not agree with the license terms, do not use the package.

-## Distribution-specific configuration guidance

-Repositories can be configured automatically by installing the Linux package that applies to your Linux distribution and version.
-The package will install the repository configuration, along with the GPG public key used by tools such as apt, yum, or zypper to validate the signed packages and/or repository metadata.

-Note that not all supported distributions are listed here.
-See the current supported package repositories at https://packages.microsoft.com/ and the instructions for manual configuration below.

-TO-DO: This intro should be updated.
-It's currently a bit confusing... is the purpose of this section to share the distro-specific code for each of the distro package managers that is supported?
-I'm going to hold off on copy-pasting anything from https://learn.microsoft.com/windows-server/administration/linux-package-repository-for-microsoft-software until there is more clarity on the modern story and what's supported.